The Ultimate Guide to Lighting Every Room

 Comfort tip: Avoid overly bright bulbs.
 Bedrooms benefit from softer light temperatures that promote rest.
 Learn more about accessorizing the bedroom on our blog.

-Lighting the Home Office
+Home Office Lighting Guide

 Featured: Edselham - Paper Table Lamp - Distressed Cream